-- A. Acceptable Products: - 1.
-ALC: LGR Ethernet Router - 2.
-JCI: NAE (Network Automation Engine) - B. GENERAL Global Building Controller /Router - 1.
-The Global Building Controller /Router shall be a microprocessor based communications device.
-One of the functions of the Global Building Controller /Router is to provide a communications gateway between a controller network and an IP Ethernet network.
-The Global Building Controller /Router shall communicate via IP and be connected to the PSU campus Ethernet infrastructure.
-A sufficient number of controllers shall be supplied to fully meet the requirements of this specification.
-Controller networks shall use the BACnet protocol. - 2.
-The Global Building Controller /Router shall support a network of at least 50 controllers. - 3.
-The Global Building Controller /Router shall provide a port which can be connected to Operator Workstations, portable computers, or modems. - 4.
-Global Building Controller /Router shall provide full arbitration between multiple users, whether they are communicating through the same or different Global Building Controller /Routers. - 5.
-The Global Building Controller /Router shall be responsible for routing global information from the various controller networks which may be installed throughout a building. - 6.
-The Global Building Controller /Router shall not contain a mechanical hard-drive. - C. Memory: Each Global Building Controller /Router shall have sufficient memory to support its own operating system and databases including: - 1.
+- The Global Building Controller /Router shall support a network of at least 90 controllers, but no more than 70 controllers may be placed on any network so that adequate future capacity is reserved for the University. - 3.
+The Global Building Controller /Router shall provide a port which can be connected to Operator Workstations, portable computers, or modems. - Global Building Controller /Router shall provide full arbitration between multiple users, whether they are communicating through the same or different Global Building Controller /Routers. - The Global Building Controller /Router shall be responsible for routing global information from the various controller networks which may be installed throughout a building. - 6.
+The Global Building Controller /Router shall not contain a mechanical hard-drive. - The CSC shall not use 100% of the manufacturers' published object count or resources of the Global Building Controller.
+At least 20% of the published rating shall be reserved for future use by PSU. - 8.
+The Global Building Controller shall not be used as both a major or critical system controller and router.
+Each major or critical system shall have a dedicated controller(s) that are not also tasked to route system information for the network. - There shall be no routers placed on the arcnet or MS/TP networks except for the purpose of integration with third party interfaces to mechanical and electrical equipment. - C. Memory: Each Global Building Controller /Router shall have sufficient memory to support its own operating system and databases including: - 1.
 Control processes - 2.
 Energy Management Applications - 3.
 Alarm Management - 4.
-Historical/Trend Data for 100% of all physical I/O for all programs in the Global Building Controller, at a minimum of 500 samples per Trend. - 5.
+Historical/Trend Data for 100% of all physical I/O for all programs in any controller connected to the Global Building Controller, at a minimum of 500 samples per Trend.
+If trend data is collected and stored at the local controller level, the requirements for memory at the Global Building Controller may be reduced accordingly. - 5.
 Maintenance Support Applications - 6.
 Custom Processes - 7.
-Operator I/O - D. Expandability: The system shall be modular in nature, and shall permit easy expansion through the addition of software applications, workstation hardware, application controllers, sensors, and actuators. - E. Integrated On-Line Diagnostics: Each Global Building Controller /Router shall continuously perform self-diagnostics, communication diagnosis and diagnosis of all subsidiary equipment.
+Operator I/O - Expandability: The system shall be modular in nature, and shall permit easy expansion through the addition of software applications, workstation hardware, application controllers, sensors, and actuators. - E. Integrated On-Line Diagnostics: Each Global Building Controller /Router shall continuously perform self-diagnostics, communication diagnosis and diagnosis of all subsidiary equipment.
 The Global Building Controller /Router shall provide both local and remote annunciation of any detected component failures, or repeated failure to establish communication.
-Indication of the diagnostic results shall be provided at each Global Building Controller /Router, and shall not require the connection of an operator I/O device.
+Indication of the diagnostic results shall be provided at each Global Building Controller /Router, and shall not require the connection of an operator I/O device